-Pantagonia has a Worn Wear program where you are able to trade in or mail in used Pantagonia garments that are still in good condition in exchange for store credit.
+Patagonia has a Worn Wear program where you are able to trade in or mail in used Patagonia garments that are still in good condition in exchange for store credit.
 They also offer a used clothing section as well as repair services in order to expand the lifespan of clothing and keep them out the landfill.

 North Face accepts used apparel and footwear in any condition and brand at their stores and rewards $10 towards your next purchase of $100 or more.
 Items are then sent to Soles4Souls to be repurposed to provide small entrepreneurs with business opportunities.

 Levi’s has a denim recycling program where you are able to drop off any denim from any brand, and be rewarded with a 20% discount off a single item.
 The recycled denim will be used as materials for building insulation for schools, hospitals and libraries.

 H&M accepts textiles of any brand and condition at their stores, which are then sorted into the categories of rewear, reuse and recycle.